OceanLabs/InstagramPhotoPicker-Android/README.md

 ## Usage

 You need to have set up your application correctly to work with Instagram by registering a new Instagram application here: https://instagram.com/developer/ .
-For the redirect uri use something like `your-app-scheme://instagram-callback`.
+For the redirect uri use something link `your-app-scheme://instagram-callback`.

 To launch the Instagram Photo Picker: